tailscale/codespace/README.md

 You'll only need to run `tailscale up` once per Codespace.
 The Tailscale state will be saved between rebuilds.

+## Details

+- A mount is added called `tailscale-${devcontainerId}` mapped to `/var/lib/tailscale` to persist taislcaled state across devcontainer rebuilds, so a single devcontainer will remain logged in for the devcontainer lifetime.
+- The feature requires `CAP_NET_ADMIN` in order to configure certain network properties for kernel mode tailscale.
+- The feature requires kernel tun support in the runtime and `CAP_MKNOD` so that it can create a tun device node if needed.
+- `CAP_NET_RAW` enables the feature to send ICMP.

 ## Development

 A convenient way to develop this feature is to use codespaces, as they start by